Sushma-Varadaiah/nft-meta-transaction/README.md

 Goal of this project is to integrate GSN to a standard ERC-1155 smart contract and user must be able to mint ERC-1155 NFTs without paying the gas fee (with 0 eth in there wallet).

 ## Folder structure
-app - contains simple web application content
+`app` - contains simple web application content

-contracts - contains solidity smart contracts
+`contracts` - contains solidity smart contracts

-migrations - contains migration scripts for deploying the smart contracts
+`migrations` - contains migration scripts for deploying the smart contracts

 ## Running the project

 1. Run `yarn install `
 2. Run `yarn run gsn-with-ganache` to run local ganache and bring up GSN contracts and relayer.
-3. In another terminal, run `truffle migrate` to install MetaCoin
+3. In another terminal, run `truffle migrate` to install MetaNFTTransaction
-4. Run `yarn run dev` to run metacoin demo on `http://localhost:8080`
+4. Run `yarn run dev` to run MetaNFTTransaction demo on `http://localhost:8080`
 5. open a browser, and you can mint NFTs with no eth in your (metamask) account

-## Snapshots of the project running in browser
+## Snapshots of the Dapp

 #### Notes:
 Project is tested for local ganache network.

+You will come across an error which says "paymaster rejected in local view call to 'relayCall()' : isTrustedForwarder: reverted" - This is because you need to whitelist the trusted forwarder address. (please refer to the **Paymaster** section to know about whitelisting the trusted forwarder)